paldepind/projectdo/README.md

 Universal project commands that invoke the appropriate tool in any project.

-Commbined with shell aliases `projectdo` makes it easier to build, run, and test from the command line.
+Combined with shell aliases `projectdo` makes it easier to build, run, and test from the command line.

 ```sh
 ../any-project> b